SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Updated the list of acceptable security protocols for external SSL connections.
 + Added page copying to the Page Map block.
 + Upgraded Bootstrap to 3.3.7.
++ Fixed issue with Site Domain list not being cleared when cache is cleared.

 CONTENT CHANELLS
 + Updated Content Channel Items to support hierarchy so that items can have children and parent items from the same or other configured channels.